 Please note: This is the first draft of this piece I submitted to Indesign magazine in October 2019 and will no doubt appear in a slightly modified form when it appears on the page in print.
+It is due to be published in mid-February, 2020.

 DOWNLOAD: Get a printable A4 pdf of this document here.